 It all goes back to light weighting breakthroughs made alongside the Ford GT.
 Now, Ford engineers are able to strategically implement lightweight materials like high-strength aluminum alloys – the same kind essential to spacecraft and aircraft – resulting in increased performance across the board.

 The lightweight revolution is well under way.
-The benefits are clear – lighter-weight materials in our vehicles, from aluminum to carbon fibre, allow for greater efficiency as well as better allocation of that mass.
+The benefits are clear – lighter-weight materials in our vehicles, from aluminum to carbon fiber, allow for greater efficiency as well as better allocation of that mass.

 Put on your engineering hat and tell us which Ford vehicle could benefit from aluminum or other lightweighting materials.
 Make your suggestions in the comments below or on Ford Canada’s Facebook page!